Latest Edit: May 16th 2015

 It is so important that parents try out the apps their kids are using rather than just take their child’s word for it as far as safety goes.
 It is worth noting that iTunes and Google Play very rarely rate apps at 17+ unless there is a very good reason.
 If your child is using an app rated for adults you must pay attention!

-- The apps within the Kik Messenger App cannot be disabled by a parent permanently
+- The apps (Webpages) within the Kik Messenger App cannot be disabled by a parent permanently

 - There are many safer options for our children to message each other.
 Skype and Apple’s Messages.

 - Teach your children never to accept friend requests from strangers

 - Teach your children never to send intimate photos online